Effective experience rating for large insurance portfolios via surrogate modeling

 \section{Conclusions}

-Performing accurate experience rating on large insurance portfolios is a challenging task due to two major problems: 1) accounting for the heterogeneity of the policyholders requires flexible, and possibly not mathematically tractable models that can fit complexity in the risk behavior of policyholders and 2) it is necessary to have large computational power in order to deal with extremely large sized insurance portfolios, especially when no closed-form solutions are available.
-The first issue can be partially addressed by the use of general Bayesian models beyond the simplistic assumptions commonly used in insurance ratemaking.
+Performing accurate experience rating on large insurance portfolios is a challenging task due to two major problems: 1) accounting for the heterogeneity of the policyholders requires flexible, and possibly not mathematically tractable models that can fit complexity in the risk behavior of policyholders and 2) it is necessary to have large computational power to deal with large sized insurance portfolios, especially when no analytical solutions are available.
+The first issue can be partially addressed with general Bayesian models beyond the simplistic assumptions commonly used in insurance ratemaking.
 However, these methods heavily rely on computational techniques which may be affected due to the second problem.
-Therefore, it is of big importance for actuaries to address effectively the computational issues and to have an effective ratemaking system that is transparent and suited to actuarial standards.
+Therefore, it is of great importance for actuaries to effectively address the computational issues and to have an effective ratemaking system that is transparent and suited to actuarial standards.

-In this paper, we propose a methodology that addresses these challenges by computing the credibility premium through a surrogate modeling approach based on a tailored-made summary statistic that we term the credibility index.
-It measures how likely it is for a policyholder to experience a certain claim history but in a distorted measure, and it is a sufficient statistic for several distribution families.
-This approach provides an analytical expression for the Bayesian premium, i.e. a credibility formula, which can be used to alleviate the expensive calculation of Bayesian premiums in large portfolios and enable the actuary to interpret the results.
-The actuary can rely on the credibility formula to approximate premiums for any policyholder for any given parametric model.
-Additionally, this expression enables the actuary to provide a transparent picture of the ratemaking process to both clients and regulators and provides a reliable way of performing risk classification among the policyholders.
+In this paper, we propose a methodology that addresses these challenges by computing the Bayesian premium through a surrogate modeling approach based on a tailored-made summary statistic that we term the likelihood-based statistic.
+It can be seen as a measure of how likely it is for a policyholder to experience a certain claim history, under a different probability measure, and it is a sufficient statistic for several distribution families.
+This approach provides an analytical expression for the Bayesian premium, i.e. a pricing formula, which can alleviate the expensive calculation of Bayesian premiums in large portfolios and enable the actuary to interpret the results.
+The actuary can rely on the pricing formula to approximate premiums for any policyholder for any parametric model.
+Additionally, this expression enables the actuary to provide a transparent picture of the ratemaking process to clients and regulators and provides a reliable way of performing risk classification among the policyholders.